Darius Slay: 2013

 He earned his first start in his professional regular season debut during the 2013 season opener against the Minnesota Vikings and recorded four solo tackles and a pass deflection as the Lions won 34–24.
 After giving up a big play, he was benched in favor for veteran Rashean Mathis in the fourth quarter.
 Slay started the following week, but after struggling he was demoted in favor of Mathis and only appeared on special teams during the Lions' Week 3 victory over the Washington Redskins.
-On September 29, 2013, Slay had a season-high seven combined tackles and a defense pass in a 40–32 victory over the Chicago Bears.
+On September 29, 2013, Slay had a season-high seven combined tackles and a pass defense in a 40–32 victory over the Chicago Bears.
 On December 7, 2013, it was confirmed that Slay had suffered a torn meniscus during practice.
 The injury happened during a non-contact drill and was described as a "freak" accident by head coach Jim Schwartz.
 It caused him to miss the following three games (Weeks 14–16).
 On December 31, 2013, the Detroit Lions fired head coach Jim Schwartz after they failed to qualify for the playoffs and finished with a 7–9 record in 2013.
-Slay finished with 34 combined tackles (27 solo) and six passes defended in four starts and 13 games.
+He finished his rookie season in 2013 with 34 combined tackles (27 solo) and six passes defended in 13 games with four starts.